SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 headers from the backend to the client.
 So <a href="https://en.wikipedia.org/wiki/Time_To_First_Byte" target="_blank">time to first byte &quot;TTFB&quot;</a>
 depends on the slowest backend resource.

-Future versions of CaddyESI provides the additional option of enabling `Transfer-Encoding: chunked` to start immediately the output and then waiting for all backend resources when the first ESI tag occurs in the page.
+Future versions of ESI for Caddy provides the additional option of enabling `Transfer-Encoding: chunked` to start immediately the output and then waiting for all backend resources when the first ESI tag occurs in the page.